tolicodes/articles/wip/api-scraping.md

 I feel it is important to understand the Fundementals behind some of these concepts, so I decided to write this article for CodeMentor.

+If at any point you get stuck as to how

 API scraping has many challenges, but we will be focusing on what I believe are the major ones in this article.

 ### Rate Limiting